-In an accident between a vehicle and a pedestrian, it may be easy to assume that the driver is at fault.
+It may be easy to assume that the driver is at fault in an accident between a vehicle and a pedestrian.
 However, a negligent pedestrian who steps into the road can make it difficult for a driver to avoid an accident.
 As a result, the driver may hit the pedestrian, veer off the road, or hit an oncoming driver in another car.

-If a pedestrian caused a car accident, several things may happen.
-The pedestrian may be responsible for damages incurred by the driver, and they will need to get a pedestrian accident lawyer.
+If a pedestrian caused a car accident, several things might happen.
+First, the pedestrian may be responsible for damages incurred by the driver, and the driver will need to get a pedestrian accident lawyer to pursue these damages.
 This may include medical expenses, lost wages, pain and suffering, and property damage to the vehicle.
 Even if the pedestrian is injured, they may still be liable for damages to the driver.

 Examples of Pedestrian Liability

-If a pedestrian is at fault for an accident, the driver may be able to file a claim against the pedestrian for any injuries they suffered with the help of a pedestrian accident law firm.
+If a pedestrian is at fault for an accident, the driver may be able to file a claim against the pedestrian for any injuries they suffered with the help of a pedestrian accident attorney.

-Some scenarios under which a pedestrian may be at fault in a pedestrian accident include:
+Some scenarios under which a pedestrian may be at fault in an accident include:

 - Crossing the street in an area other than the designated crosswalk